SymfonyCasts/api-platform/sfcasts/ep3-custom-data/filter-arguments.md

 What does this do?
 I don't know!
 Let's refresh and see what happens.
 Ah, error!

-> Class `DailyStatsDateFilter` does not have argument `throwOnInvalid`
+> Class `DailyStatsDateFilter` does not have argument `$throwOnInvalid`

 ## arguments Option Maps to Constructor Arguments

-API platform does a cool, but kind of strange thing: if you pass an `arguments` option to a filter, it tries to pass that argument - by *name* to - the *constructor* of your filter.
+API platform does a cool, but kind of strange thing: if you pass an `arguments` option to a filter, it tries to pass that argument - by *name* - to the *constructor* of your filter.

 Check it out: in `DailyStatsDateFilter`, add a constructor: public function